-Can be tried on any type of street, although not all methods are appropriate to all streets.
+Can be tried on any type of street, although not all nethods are appropriate to III streets.

 Depends on technique.
-Low for signs, higher for pavement markings and andscaping.
+Low or signs, higher for avement markings and andscaping.

 Neighborhood desire to try them.

 - Gives the neighborhood an opportunity to be creative with their response to traffic concerns. - Can be aesthetically pleasing to the neighborhood.